04 Jul Linear regressions

 - That’s it

-If the assumptions of linear regression are not met, pvalue.io will inform you if action is required from you.
+If the assumptions of linear regression are not met, pvalue.io will inform you if action is required.

 Interpretation of the results